artupogiv/personal-website/README.md

 <h1>My Personal Website</h1>

-<p>Welcome to my personal website project!
-This website is built using ... and serves a platform to showcase information about me, my projects, ...</p>
+<h2>Welcome to my personal website project!
+This website is built using ... and serves a platform to showcase information about me, my projects, ...</h2>